-These gluten-free butter cookies are so simple.
-They are buttery, gently sweet, crunchy on the outside and delicate in the middle.
-Six simple ingredients are all you need for this recipe.
-You know those yummy Danish cookies in the big blue tin?
+Surely you know those yummy Danish butter cookies in the big blue tin?
 I used to love those before I was gluten-free.
 I tried my best to mimic them, but . . . these are way better!
 My gluten-free version of classic Danish-style butter cookies are lightly sweetened, buttery, and perfectly crispy and easy to make at home!

-Be sure to check out more of my gluten-free cookie recipes including my no-spread gluten-free cut out cookies (perfect for holidays),and my favorite classic gluten-free cookies.
+Be sure to check out more of my gluten-free cookie recipes including my gluten-free spritz cookies (perfect for holidays),and my favorite classic gluten-free cookies.
 These butter cookies would be divine with a big mug of homemade hot chocolate with just 3 ingredients.

 These cookies get their beautiful form with the use of a pastry piping bag (I prefer 16″ bags) fitted with a star tip.
 The dough is just the right consistency to be piped and easily hold its shape.
 I promise these cookies will not spread in the oven!
 Just be sure to refrigerate the piped dough before baking.